Anastasia Kobzeva

 I am a PhD Candidate at the Norwegian University of Science and Technology (NTNU), supervised by Dave Kush and co-supervised by Tal Linzen.
 I am affiliated with the Øy(e)lab/EyeLands Lab and the FORMAAL research group at NTNU.

-I am in the final stages of a PhD in Computational Psycholinguistics, working at the intersection of Language Acquisition, Computational Linguistics, and Experimental Syntax.
+I have submitted my PhD thesis in Computational Psycholinguistics for evaluation at NTNU, where I worked at the intersection of Language Acquisition, Computational Linguistics, and Experimental Syntax.
 For my PhD-project, I conducted behavioral experiments and trained several statistical and neural language models to explore their ability to learn a specific linguistic phenomenon in Norwegian (filler-gap dependencies and island constraints on them).
-I am writing my dissertation on what these models and their successes and failures can reveal about the nature of human language learning and the input data which humans and models learn from.
+My dissertation explored what these models and their successes and failures can reveal about the nature of human language learning and the input data which humans and models learn from.

 I hold a joint Research Master’s degree in Clinical Linguistics (EMCL+) and a Bachelor’s degree in Computational Linguistics from NRU HSE.
 Apart from the PhD, my research experience includes working as a research assistant at the Center for Language and Brain at NRU HSE and the Eye-Tracking and Language Processing Lab at CUNY.
 In my research, I am committed to adhering to open science practices.